The day that Chinese law came to Hong Kong

-The law, which had just come into force, gives the police power to arrest anyone whose behaviour they deem subversive.
+A new law gives the police power to arrest anyone whose behaviour they consider subversive.
 It has caused an international outcry, with Britain’s foreign minister, Dominic Raab, describing it as a “clear and serious violation” of the treaty China and the UK signed in 1984.

 Are the politicians overreacting?

-Muscle-flexing Chinese armed forces have been behaving aggressively on several different fronts, sending aircraft carriers on manoeuvres off Taiwan, chasing Japanese fishing boats in the East China Sea and killing 20 Indian soldiers in a border clash.
-China has also used its economic power to secure mineral resources in Africa; buy everything from property to vineyards in Europe, and create a new trade route for itself through its belt-and-road initiative.
+Muscle-flexing Chinese armed forces have been behaving aggressively on several different fronts, sending aircraft carriers on missions off Taiwan, chasing Japanese fishing boats in the East China Sea, and killing 20 Indian soldiers in a border clash.

 Limitless resources China has the world’s largest population – around 1.4 billion people.
-It has the largest standing army (2.3 million troops) and is Asia’s strongest naval power.
-Its economy will overtake the US and become the world’s largest in about 2030 – and it is already the world’s biggest trading nation and manufacturer.
+It has the largest standing army (2.3 million troops), and is Asia’s strongest naval power.

-Natural dominance China is the third-largest country in the world by land mass (after Russia and Canada), with an enormous population – now comprising 18% of the global total, and rivalled only by India.
+Natural dominance China is the third-largest country in the world by land mass.
 For most of history, it has been the world’s dominant power.
-It is only natural that it should reassert itself.

 Should we fear China?

 Yes.
 The new law in Hong Kong is the shape of things to come.
-“This is the last nail in the coffin,” says the dissident Chinese artist Ai Weiwei.
-He argues that the China’s totalitarian government has no interest in engaging with democracy, and the main aim of its latest move is to send a signal to Taiwan that its days of independence are numbered.
+“This is the last nail in the coffin,” says the dissident Chinese artist and activist Ai Weiwei.

 No. It is natural for China to seek stability at home and pursue its interests abroad.
-Stephen Green argues that we should engage with Beijing, not shun it: we may have grown used to a world dominated by America and Russia, but that is not the historical norm.
-We should open our eyes to China’s cultural riches and welcome what it has to offer.
+Stephen Green argues that we should open our eyes to China’s cultural riches and welcome what it has to offer.